 Our website has a number of tools to help victims and personal injury attorneys understand the potential ranges of settlement value of their claim.
 We look at the settlement value for the type of accident or, even more telling, the type of injury.

 For many of these different variables, we provide statistics for the median or average trial or settlement value.
 Another helpful, albeit limited, tool is samples of settlement and verdicts involving the defendant.
 In very general and limited terms, it gives you a feel for how the settlement value of these cases depends on the jurisdiction, the severity of the injuries, and the economic loss caused by the severe injury or death.

 There is one thing that victims and accident lawyers should know that is specific to a UPS settlement.
 The ultimate settlement value of a case against UPS is higher than it is in a passenger car negligence case with the exact same injuries.
 Why?
 There are many reasons, not the least of which is that UPS is an easier target for a jury than an individual.

 - 2019, New Jersey: $2,075,000 Settlement.
 The plaintiff's attorney files a lawsuit contending that a UPS driver negligently double parked on the roadway containing one lane in each direction.
-As a result, another driver -- and co-defendant -- crosses over into the on-coming lane and hits him head-on.
+As a result, another driver -- and co-defendant -- crosses over into the oncoming lane and hits him head-on.
 In a case like this, the plaintiff's attorney is going to focus on UPS because they have the deeper pocket to pay a settlement or judgment.
 The injuries are significant -- a closed head injury and a diffuse axonal injury.
 The plaintiff maintained that he will permanently suffer extensive cognitive deficits and a personality change.
 The plaintiff also contended that he suffered a lumbar herniation that will cause permanent symptoms.
-The case settled prior to trial for $2,075,000, including $2,000,000 from the delivery service, the $50,000 policy of the defendant driver and $25,000 from the plaintiff's UIM carrier.
+The case settled before trial for $2,075,000, including $2,000,000 from the delivery service, the $50,000 policy of the defendant driver and $25,000 from the plaintiff's UIM carrier.